vinicius-saraiva/AutoTranslateGPT/src/instructions.md

 2. User selects target language (which is the one he will first visualize in the table below) and checks the checkbox "translate to all target languages at once."
 3. User clicks on "Start Translation" and we display in the table the entries and their translations in source and the currently selected target language.
 4. User can click on the arrow and switch through different target languages.
 5. When user clicks on "Next Batch", you start translating in all languages, entry by entry.
+The translation should start with the language that is currently selected (and displayed) to the client.
 The translations are displayed in the table and the progress bar is updated per language.
 I can switch between target languages and the translations that have already been done persist in the table.
 6. Whenever the user whishes, he can click on "Save Translations" and a .json file with the translations in all languages is downloaded.